NatalieZelenka/ontolopy/README.md

 :construction: :construction: This package is under development (particularly the documentation) :construction: :construction:

 ## Summary
-I created this package to be able to easily generate relationships between Uberon terms in Python.
+I created this package to be able to easily interrogate relationships between Uberon terms in Python.

 ## Usage
 Example usage: